noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ## var_estimation_result.csv

 Estimation results of VAR estimated in the experiment and results of Ljung-Box test.
-The estimation unit is the target of the VAR model.
-Each row corresponds to VAR for period shift and $T_m$.
+Each row shows the estimation values obtained from the SVAR model at the corresponding Period shift and Tm.
+Since 948 SVARs were obtained in the experiment, this CSV consists of 948 rows + header row.

 Columns:
 - **period_shift**: Period shift corresponding to the estimated VAR